Meghan Markle to 'hit ground running' for UK women

 After her wedding to Prince Harry on May 19, Markle will officially become the Royal Foundation's fourth patron.
 She comes to the charity with a long history of activism: she has been an advocate of women's rights since she was a teenager and became a global ambassador for development charity World Vision in 2016.

-While the details of her future work with the Royal Foundation are still under wraps, Markle said she has already been meeting with organizations and experts in the UK who work on the issue of female empowerment.
+Although the details of her future work with the Royal Foundation are still under wraps, Markle said she has already been meeting with organizations and experts in the UK who work on the issue of female empowerment.

 "I'm... learning as much as I can to help maximize the opportunity," she said.

-While acknowledging that the next few months would be busy with wedding plans, Markle said she is keen to start working on her projects alongside her husband as soon as possible after May 19.
+While acknowledging that the next few months would be busy with wedding plans, Markle said she is keen to start working on her projects as soon as possible after May 19 alongside her husband.

 "I want to hit the ground running," she said.